Evgeny Kissin: Compositions

-Kissin has composed numerous musical works which have been published by Henle Verlag.
-His String Quartet (2016) was recorded by the Kopelman Quartet on Nimbus Records and received its UK premiere on 26 February 2019 performed by the Endellion Quartet.
+Kissin has composed numerous musical works which have been published by Henle Verlag, including Four Piano Pieces, Op.
+1 and Violoncello Sonata, op.
+2.

+His String Quartet, Op.
+3 (2016) was recorded by the Kopelman Quartet on Nimbus Records and received its UK premiere on 26 February 2019 performed by the Endellion Quartet.
-Personal life

-On 10 March 2017, Kissin married Karina Arzumanova, a childhood friend, in Prague, where they live.
+Views

-Kissin has also been an outspoken critic of the Russian invasion of Ukraine.
+Kissin has been an outspoken critic of the Russian invasion of Ukraine.
 In 2022, Kissin and other Russian artists signed a letter against the invasion.
 The piano trio he composed in response to the invasion was premiered in Amsterdam on 14 October 2022.
+Kissin was declared a foreign agent by the Russian government in July 2024.

+In 2025, Kissin stated that he believes Israel is fighting a "defensive war" in Gaza.

+Personal life

+On 10 March 2017 Kissin married Karina Arzumanova, a childhood friend, in Prague, where they live.

 Awards and accolades

 Many musical awards and tributes from around the world have been bestowed upon Kissin.
 In 1987 he received the Crystal Prize of the Osaka Symphony Hall for the best performance of the year in 1986 (his first performance in Japan).
-In 1991 he received the Musician of the Year Prize from the Chigiana Academy of Music in Sienna, Italy.
-He was special guest at the 1992 Grammy Awards Ceremony, broadcast live to an audience estimated at over one billion, and became Musical America's youngest Instrumentalist of the Year in 1995.
+In 1991 he received the Musician of the Year Prize from the Chigiana Academy of Music in Siena, Italy.
+He performed at the 1992 Grammy Awards Ceremony, where he played the finale of Liszt's Spanish Rhapsody.
+That same year his Carnegie Hall debut album was nominated for the Grammy Award for Best Instrumental Soloist Performance, though he lost to pianist Alicia de Larrocha.
+He became Musical America's youngest Instrumentalist of the Year in 1995.
 In 1997 he received the Triumph Award for his outstanding contribution to Russia's culture, one of the highest cultural honors to be awarded in the Russian Republic, and again, the youngest-ever awardee.
 He was the first pianist to be invited to give a recital at the BBC Proms (1997), and, in the 2000 season, was the first concerto soloist ever to be invited to play in the Proms opening concert.

 In May 2001 Kissin was awarded an Honorary Doctorate of Music by the Manhattan School of Music.
 In December 2003 in Moscow, he received the Shostakovich Award, one of Russia's highest musical honors.
 In June 2005 he was awarded an Honorary Membership of the Royal Academy of Music in London.
 In March 2009 he was awarded an Honorary Doctorate of Letters from the University of Hong Kong.